sparerowsacademy/cybersecurity-class-notes/webapp-sec/IDOR.md

 Try accessing User A’s resources (e.g., replace User B’s ID with User A’s ID in the URLs).
 Review HTTP Methods:
 Try different HTTP methods (GET, POST, PUT, DELETE) on endpoints to see if you can access or modify unauthorized data.

-Step 3: Look for IDOR in Common Application Functionalities Modify Profile Details: Try to update other users' profile details by changing the user_id parameter.
+*Step 3: Look for IDOR in Common Application Functionalities* Modify Profile Details: Try to update other users' profile details by changing the user_id parameter.
 View Transactions/Orders: Try to view other users’ transaction details by changing the order or transaction ID.
 Delete Operations: If there is a delete feature, attempt to delete another user's data by changing the ID in the request.

-Automating IDOR Discovery
+**Automating IDOR Discovery**

 Automation can help streamline the process of testing many endpoints quickly.
 Here’s a step-by-step approach to automating IDOR detection.

-1. Setting Up Burp Suite for IDOR Automation
+*1. Setting Up Burp Suite for IDOR Automation*

 Burp Suite’s Intruder and Repeater tools can help automate the process of testing IDORs.

 Burp Intruder: